csmaller/blog/content/blog/relationships-in-the-2020s.md

 I storm out of the room.
 I go and try to sleep on the couch.
 She follows me and stares at me with sad eyes.
 It makes me more upset.
 I am pissed and I don't really know why.

 Inside I am raging.
 I am so irritated with her.
 We've been together for a little over a month.
 We already took a road trip to San Diego and surfed every day.
 We've camped in the back of my truck.
 We rock climb.
 We have great sex.
 She loves most of the things I do.
 She skis and snowboards and is a ski patroller at Park City Mountain.
-She loves good music and plays ok guitar.
+She loves my music and plays ok guitar.
 She checks off all the boxes for me.
 She's goofy and kind and tall and blonde and pretty.
 So what is my problem?

 Welcome to relationships in the new millennium.